 Cash Flows From Operating Activities.
 Cash provided by operating activities was \$5.8 million in fiscal 2022 compared with \$74.3 million in fiscal 2021.
 For fiscal 2022, significant sources of cash included (1) \$72.0 million from net income adjusted for non-cash expenses, insurance proceeds and gain on sale-leasebacks; (2) a \$16.8 million decrease in inventory; and (3) a \$3.4 million decrease in income tax receivable.
-Significant uses of cash included (1) a \$54.8 million decrease in accrued expenses and other-long-term liabilities due primarily to payments of operating lease liabilities; (2) an \$18.3 million decrease in accrued expenses in inventory; and (3) a \$15.1 million decrease in accrued compensation due to payment in the first quarter of incentive compensation accrued in the preceding fiscal year.
+Significant uses of cash included (1) a \$54.8 million decrease in accrued expenses and other-long-term liabilities due primarily to payments of operating lease liabilities; (2) an \$18.3 million decrease in accounts payable due primarily to the decrease in inventory; and (3) a \$15.1 million decrease in accrued compensation due to payment in the first quarter of incentive compensation accrued in the preceding fiscal year.